Malay-Acharya/Malay-Acharya/README.md

 - 🌱 I’m currently learning Data Science, MERN stack

-- 👯 I’m looking to collaborate on Projects realted to Tensorflow and Api creation using node js.
+- 👯 I’m looking to collaborate on Projects related to Tensorflow and Api creation using node js.

 - 💬 Talk to me about Competitive Programming, Python, JavaScript,